-If more than twenty (20) cars are entered in the Championship appropriate amendments will be made to the above in accordance with Article 3339.2.
+If more than twenty (20) cars are entered in the Championship appropriate amendments will be made to the above in accordance with Article 39.2.

-- b) If more than one (1) driver fails to set a time during Q2 or Q3 they will be arranged in the following order: - i) Any driver who attempted to set a qualifying time by starting a flying lap. - ii) Any driver who failed to start a flying lap. - iii) Any driver who failed to leave the pits during the period. - c) Once the grid has been established in accordance with Article 42a) and Article 42b)-above, grid position penalties will be applied to the drivers in question. - i) The driver with the higher classification from the qualifying practice session will have precedence. in the order the offences were committed.
-If, following the qualifying practice session, more than one driver incurs a penalty under Article 23.2b) or Article 23.4a) preference will be given to the driver whose Competitor first informed the Technical Delegate that a power unit or gearbox change will be carried out.
+- b) If more than one (1) driver fails to set a time during Q2 or Q3 they will be arranged in the following order: - i) Any driver who attempted to set a qualifying time by starting a flying lap. - ii) Any driver who failed to start a flying lap.

-- d) Once the grid has been established in accordance with Article 42a), 42b) and 42c), grid penalties for any driver required to start the race from the back of the grid after incurring a penalty under Article 28.323.2b) will be applied. will be arranged on the grid behind any driver penalised under c) above. - i) If more than one (1) driver is required to start the race from the back of the grid they will be arranged in qualifying order.

-Any driver who incurs a penalty under in accordance with Article $28.3\frac{23.2b}{23.4a}$ or Article $29\frac{23.4a}{23.4a}$ will take precedence over any driver whose qualifying practice times have been deleted for any reason.
+- iii) Any driver who failed to leave the pits during the period. - c) Once the grid has been established in accordance with Article 42.3a), Article 42.3b), and Article 42.3c), grid position penalties will be applied to the drivers in question. - i) The driver with the higher classification from the qualifying practice session will have precedence. - d) Once the grid has been established in accordance with Article 42.3a), 42.3b) and 42.3c), grid penalties for any driver required to start the race from the back of the grid after incurring a penalty under Article 28.3 will be applied. - i) If more than one (1) driver is required to start the race from the back of the grid they will be arranged in qualifying order. - e) Any driver who incurs a penalty in accordance with Article 28.3 or Article 29 will take precedence over any driver whose qualifying practice times have been deleted for any reason.